 Some people find that, after a while, thanks to support they received in the early weeks, their grief remains but the shock of the bereavement is subsiding.
 These people often want further help accessing grief support services and help with arising practical problems.
 If this is true for someone you’re supporting, we can help put them in touch with the right people.

-Other people find their shock is not subsiding, and they may benefit from health services.
+Other people find their reactions are not subsiding, and they may benefit from mental health services.
 If this is true for someone you’re supporting, we can help put you in touch with those services.

 We work in partnership